lmaccherone/documentdb-mock/README.md

 ### Unimplemented ###

 * Attachment operations - should be easy to implement following the patterns for document operations
 * Right now, you pretty much have to pre-configure the mock with every response that you expect to get from DocumentDB operations.
+It would be nice if it behaved more like the real thing and saved documents.
+I'd need to find an in process database that supported simple SQL and that might not support all the features of DocumentDB's query language.
+If anyone knows of something like this, please let me know.

 ## Install ##